About the Inquiry

 12th June 2019

-The second evidence session will be held on 12 June 2019.
-The Committee is due to hear evidence from teachers and academics.
+The second evidence session was held on 12 June 2019.
+The Committee heard evidence from teachers and academics.

 View the Committee meeting from 12 June 2019 here.

 The third evidence session was held on 26 June 2019.

 View the Committee meeting from 26 June 2019 here.

 The Committee decided to hold an inquiry into STEM for 3 to 7 year olds.
 It launched a call for written views in April 2019 and the following submissions were received.

 The EIS wrote to the Committee to advise that intend to put in a full submission in due course.
 The holding letter is linked below, this details the key themes that will be in the submission.

 Nurseries/ Family Learning Centres/ Schools

 STEM Development Officers (RAiSE programme)